gridly-spreadsheet-CMS/unity-loc-package/readme.md

 1. **Install Unity Localization Package**
    - Download and install the Unity Localization package from the [Unity Documentation](https://docs.unity3d.com/Packages/com.unity.localization@1.0/manual/index.html).
-   - Follow the instructions on the page to add target languages and manage source strings in your game.
+   - Follow the instructions to add target languages and manage strings in your application.

 2. **Copy Plugin Folder**
-   - Extract the plugin folder and copy it into your application's `Assets` folder for example `My project\Assets\Gridly-loc-package`.
+   - Extract the plugin folder and copy it into your `Assets` folder for example `My project\Assets\Gridly-loc-package`.

 3. **Add Target Languages**
    - Go to `Edit -> Project Settings -> Localization` and add your target languages.